Pakistani Hujjajs Advanced Caravans To Leave Madinah For Makkah On May 17 - UrduPoint

 Pakistani Hujjaj's 'Advanced Caravans' To Leave Madinah For Makkah On May 17

-MADINAH al-MUNAWWARAH, (APP - UrduPoint / Pakistan Point News - 15th May, 2024) The Pakistan Hajj Mission has so far received 15,819 intending pilgrims who arrived in the city of Prophet Muhammad (Peace Be Upon Him) to perform the religious obligation of Hajj under the government scheme.
+MADINAH al-MUNAWWARAH, (APP - UrduPoint / Pakistan Point News - 15th May, 2024) The Pakistan Hajj Mission has welcomed a total of 15,819 intending pilgrims so far in the revered city of the Prophet (Peace Be Upon Him).
+The remaining pilgrims are scheduled to arrive by May 17, and those who complete an 8-day stay will then embark on their journey to Makkah to fulfill Hajj obligation.

 In the first leg of their spiritual journey, around 34,316 Pakistanis will reach Madinah by May 24 through 146 flights for at least an eight-day stay, offering 40 prayers in Masjid-e-Nabvi (SAW) before leaving for Makkah.